 Earlier this year I created a series of “best of” posts.
 The idea was to wrangle the growing amount of posts here on the blog with a snapshot of articles I thought would be the most useful to others.

-After all, even though there’s an archive page and a site map, the WordPress blog structure makes it cumbersome to sift through endless columns of posts.
+After all, even though there’s an archive page, the WordPress blog structure makes it cumbersome to sift through endless columns of posts.
 It’s also helpful for me to plan sound effects recording, writing, and exploring creativity for the year ahead.